ionic-enterprise/tutorials/docs/native-solutions/identity-vault/angular/device-api.md

 </ion-item>
 ```

-Using this code as a model, add similar functionality to to the "Use Biometrics" button on the `Tab1Page`.
+Using this code as a model, add similar functionality to the "Use Biometrics" button on the `Tab1Page`.

 ### Show the Privacy Screen